mhuff17861/mhuff17861.github.io/README.md

 ## Further Documentation

-The documentation is under docs/, generated via sphinx.
-Currently it only covers django files and the setup process.
+The documentation is under docs/, and is generated via sphinx.
 You can generate your own files using the following commands:

 - `python doc_gen.py`